-Dr. Moy is currently the Youth and Student Activities Co-Chair on the Connecticut American Choral Directors Association Board and the International Conductors Exchange Liaison for the ACDA Eastern Division.
-She is also the President/Co-founder of Chorosynthesis, a national nonprofit organization whose mission is to transform the culture of American choral music through collaboration, sustainability, innovation, and excellence.
+Dr. Moy is the Vice President/Co-founder of Chorosynthesis, a national nonprofit organization whose mission is to transform the culture of American choral music through collaboration, sustainability, innovation, and excellence.
+She also serves on the ACDA Standing Committee on International Activities and reviews music grants for the National Endowment for the Arts.
 Dr. Moy holds a Bachelor of Arts in Music Education from SPU, a Master of Music Education with an emphasis in choral music from Westminster Choir College, and a Doctor of Musical Arts in Choral Conducting from the University of Washington.